 Of all the large natural resources available for generating electricity in the U.S., ocean energy may be one of the last investigated for its potential.

 Productivity Growth In Eastern Europe and Former Soviet Union

 The Cost of Power Generation

 The Cost of Power Generation is a new report published by Business Insights that assesses the current and future case for investment in traditional versus renewable energy.
 This report analyzes all available data to directly compare the investment case and future prospects of different power generation technologies.

 Macroeconomic Impacts of the Clean Development Mechanism: The Role of Investment Barriers and Regulations.

 The paper quantifies the macroeconomic impacts of the Clean Development Mechanism (CDM) under the Kyoto Protocol based on a computable general equilibrium (CGE) model of international trade and energy use.

-Council on the Environment (SRU) has recently published the
+The German Advisory Council on the Environment (SRU) has recently published the following statement:

 National Implementation of the EU Emissions Trading Scheme:

 Market-based climate change mitigation or the continuation of energy subsidies by other means?